smanotasa/NLP_Final/README.md

 ### Baseline

+We have included 2 instances for a Baseline estimation.
+The first one, constructs a Logistic Regression with regressors being the TF-IDF contents over the whole set of observations.
+This effectively passes on as input a vast amount of information, which is as extensive as the reviews' word usage.
+Secondly, we define a set of dictionaries for the binary objective with words that adjectivize good and sentimients.
+Furthermore, with the goal of maintaining part of TF-IDF usage, the disaggregated dictionaries can be expanded upon with top terms from both subsets of data (label=1 and label=0).

 ### RNN
 The TensorFlow RNN model implemented is a text classification model that uses a recurrent neural network (**RNN**) to classify movie reviews as either positive or negative.
 The model uses the TensorFlow framework and Keras API to build and train a sequence model that processes text data in a sequence and outputs a binary classification.
 The model preprocesses the text data by tokenizing, padding, and embedding the sequences of words, and then feeds them into a bidirectional LSTM layer followed by a dense output layer with sigmoid activation function to produce the classification result.
 The model is trained on a labeled dataset of movie reviews, and evaluated on a test dataset to measure its accuracy.